 - Go on a shape hunt with your child.
 Encourage the use of names of shapes they can see: circle, triangle, square and rectangle.

 - Explore items which can float and sink in a bowl of water or the bath.
 Can you encourage your child to predict (guess) before they try it out?

 - Sing 3 of your favourite nursery rhymes in silly voices together (as directed by your child) – e.g. high voice, low voice, posh voice, pirate voice, cowboy voice, mouse voice, giant voice, quickly, slowly etc.

-Welcome to Acorn Pre-school!
+Welcome back to distance learning with Acorn Pre-school!

 Mrs Alford, Mrs Woodall, Mrs Williams & Mrs Owen